-2 The numerical model
+2. The numerical model

-The numerical experiments use a modified version of the Pennsylvania State University/National Center for Atmospheric Research mesoscale model (MM5) and are with a few exceptions identical to those described by SKM: see their section 2.
-A detailed description of the MM5 model can be found in Grell et al. (1995).
-The model is configured here with three domains: a coarse mesh of 45-km grid spacing and two, two-way nested domains of 15 and 5 km grid spacing, respectively.
-The domains are square and are 9000 km, 4500 km, 1500 km on each side.
-The model has 24 σ -levels in the vertical, 7 of which are below 850 mb to provide adequate vertical resolution of the boundary layer.
-A key difference between the model configuration here and that used by SKM is the application of Newtonian relaxation to the temperature field with a timescale of 10 days (Mapes and Zuidema 1996).
+The numerical experiments use a modified version of the Fifth-generation Pennsylvania State University- National Center for Atmospheric Research Mesoscale Model (MM5) and are with a few exceptions identical to those described by SKM (see their section 2).
+A detailed description of the MM5 can be found in Grell et al. (1995).
+The model is configured here with three domains: a coarse mesh of 45-km grid spacing and two, two-way nested domains of 15- and 5-km grid spacing, respectively.
+The domains are square and are 9000, 4500, and 1500 km on each side.
+The model has 24 sigma levels in the vertical, 7 of which are below 850 hPa to provide adequate vertical resolution of the boundary layer.
+A key difference between the model configuration here and that used by SKM is the application of Newtonian relaxation to the temperature field with a time scale of 10 days (Mapes and Zuidema 1996).

-The initial vortex is axisymmetric with a maximum tangential wind speed of 15 m s^{-1} at the surface at a radius of 100 km.
+The initial vortex is axisymmetric with a maximum tangential wind speed of $15 \text{ m s}^{-1}$ at the surface at a radius of 100 km.
 The magnitude of the tangential wind decreases sinusoidally with height, vanishing at the top model level.
-The temperature field is initialised to be in thermal wind balance with the wind field using the method described by Smith (2006).
+The temperature field is initialized to be in thermal wind balance with the wind field using the method described by Smith (2006).
 The far-field temperature and humidity are based on the neutral sounding of Rotunno and Emanuel (1987).
+The sea surface temperature is a constant (27°C).

-Three calculations are performed on an f-plane centred at latitudes 10°N, 20°N and 30°N. The simulations are carried out for 30 days with data output every 15 min.
-As the simulations run for 30 days, the latent and sensible heat fluxes are switched off beyond a radius of 500 km as a precaution to avoid excessive low-level moistening of the far field environment.
+Three calculations are performed on an f plane centered at latitudes 10°, 20°, and 30°N. The simulations are carried out for 30 days with data output every 15 min.
+As the simulations run for 30 days, the latent and sensible heat fluxes are switched off beyond a radius of 500 km as a precaution to avoid excessive low-level moistening of the far-field environment.
 This is another difference to the calculations in SKM.

-3 Results: vortex evolution
+3. Results: Vortex evolution

 The early evolution of the model cyclone is the same as that described in Nguyen et al. (2008).
 In brief, the imposition of surface friction from the initial instant leads to the formation of a surface-based boundary layer with inflow near the surface, ascent inside the radius of maximum tangential wind speed, and outflow in a shallow layer above the inflow layer.
-The inflow progressively moistens through surface moisture fluxes and after about 10 h, some of the ascending air reaches its level of free convection and cells of deep convection develop.
-At first, a regular pattern of convective updraughts form in an annular region inside the initial radius of the maximum tangential wind speed, but the pattern progressively loses any degree of symmetry reflecting the stochastic nature of deep convection and the number of updraughts declines.
-The updraughts rotate cyclonically around the vortex centre and have lifetimes on the order of an hour.
-As they develop, they tilt and stretch the local vorticity field and an approximate ring-like structure of intense, small-scale, vorticity dipoles emerges.
+The inflow progressively moistens through surface moisture fluxes and, after about 10 h, some of the ascending air reaches its level of free convection and cells of deep convection develop.
+At first, a regular pattern of convective updrafts form in an annular region inside the initial radius of the maximum tangential wind speed, but the pattern progressively loses any degree of symmetry, a reflection of the stochastic nature of deep convection and the number of updrafts declines.
+The updrafts rotate cyclonically around the vortex center and have lifetimes on the order of an hour.
+As they develop, they tilt and stretch the local vorticity field and an approximate ringlike structure of intense, small-scale, vorticity dipoles emerges.
 The dipoles are highly asymmetric in strength with strong cyclonic vorticity anomalies and much weaker anticyclonic vorticity anomalies.